 Court Summons For Speeding: What Are Your Next Steps?

-If you’ve received a court summons for speeding, you’re likely to be wondering what you should do next.
+If you’ve been summoned to court for speeding, you’re likely to be wondering what you should do next.
 The first thing to do is to instruct a solicitor who is experienced in dealing with motoring offences.
 This will give you the best possible chance of challenging the allegation or minimising the potential penalty.

 Continue reading to find out more about what to do if you receive a court summons as a result of a speeding offence.

 You can be caught speeding by driving past a fixed or mobile speed camera, or being caught by an in-car police speed monitoring system.
 Sometimes you may see a flash as a speed camera captures an image of your vehicle, or you may be pulled over by a police officer, but the majority of the time you won’t know anything about the offence until you receive a letter from the local police force or a court summons through the post.